 Raise seat a bit.

 Place foot on pedal, push off with just one foot.
+This is also known as the "scooter start".

 Goal: coast at least 100’ with one foot staying on pedal and other not touching the ground to earn their second pedal.